NoxFly/canvas/README.md

 If you set the requestPointerLock to `true`, you have to click on the canvas to be pointer locked (and Esc to unlock).

-You also can access to the canvas size with the both variables `width` and `height`.
+You also can access to the canvas size with both variables `width` and `height`.

+The `canvasBackground` parameter can be any background's type (hexa, hsl, rgb, color name, ...).

+If you don't set a canvas width and height, the document's size will be set.